metwork-framework/mfbase/doc/mfbase_tips.md

 .. index:: base command, plugin_env
 ## Connect psql to your plugin database

-In order to easelly run the PostgreSQL interactive terminal :index:`psql` on your plugin database, from your MFBASE plugin directory, issue
+In order to easily run the PostgreSQL interactive terminal :index:`psql` on your plugin database, from your MFBASE plugin directory, issue

 - the :ref:`plugins_guide:\`\`plugin_env\`\`` command
 - then the `base` command.